-The International Union of Biochemistry and Molecular Biology (IUBMB) uses the accepted name subtilisin.
-This is the name used in the proposed draft variation and the name used in existing permissions for subtilisin in Schedule 18.
+The International Union of Biochemistry and Molecular Biology (IUBMB)4 uses the accepted name triacylglycerol lipase.
+This is the name used in the proposed draft variation and the name used in existing permissions for lipase in Schedule 18.

-Nomenclature for the host and gene donor organisms - Bacillus subtillis and Bacillus clausii respectively - is in accordance with accepted international norms for taxonomy.
+Nomenclature for the host and gene donor organisms is in accordance with accepted international norms for taxonomy.

-There are relevant identity and purity specifications in primary sources of specifications listed in Schedule 3 for enzyme preparations used in food processing (refer to Section 1.3.2 above).
+There are relevant identity and purity specifications in primary sources of specifications listed in Schedule 3 for enzyme preparations used in food processing (refer to section 1.3.2 above).